Welcome to the MAFL Website

 The MAFL Mascot

-Chi's role in MAFL is now more decorative than fiscal.
+More than ever, Chi's role in MAFL is more decorative than fiscal.
 For a time we allowed him to make wagers on games on the basis of his predictions, but the decision to entrust money to a dog whose intellect was perhaps best demonstrated by the 3 days it took him to realise the dog door we'd installed on our back door worked in both directions and not just for exiting the house, turned out to be a poor one.
-We know him far better now.
+Eventually, we came to know better.

 More photos of him, and of the Assistant Mascot, Quila, can be found in the Photos and Links section.

 Thanks for visiting.
-I hope you'll come back often; Chi will be waiting.
+I hope you'll come back often.